-The UN SDG Action Awards is a signature programme of the UN SDG Action Campaign, seeking initiatives and individuals that mobilize, inspire and connect people to drive positive change.
-Over 3,000 applications and nominations are received annually from 150+ countries.
-Following technical review process that identifies the finalists, a high-level Panel of Judges consisting of leaders across sectors and geographies select the winners.
-Finalists and winners will be unveiled and celebrated at an inspiring and creative UN SDG Action Awards Ceremony, livestreamed globally.
+The UN SDG Action Awards is a signature programme of the UN SDG Action Campaign which recgonizes initiatives and individuals that mobilize, inspire, and connect people to drive positive change.
+In 2023, over 5,000 applications and nominations were received from 190 countries.
+Following a rigorous technical review process that identifies set finalists, a high-level Panel of Judges consisting of leaders from across sectors and geographies selects the winners.
+Finalists and winners are unveiled and celebrated at an inspiring and creative UN SDG Action Awards Ceremony, which is livestreamed globally.

 SUPvivors say NO MORE – are empowering sexual abuse survivors in Ecuador to become ‘SUPER survivors’ to realise their potential as agents of change.
 The campaign has reached 11 million Ecuadorians and inspired hundreds of thousands of survivors to speak up, putting the issue in the public arena and generating a domino effect that uncovered thousands of cases of sexual abuse that were hidden in impunity.
 These actions have generated so much social pressure that national authorities recognized the importance of tackling sexual abuse by making statistics more accessible and initiating programs to improve the response to victims.